Which city is cheaper, Barcelona or Shanghai?

 The winter attracts plenty of travelers to both Shanghai and Barcelona.
 The museums, the shopping scene, and the cuisine are the main draw to Shanghai this time of year.
 Furthermore, many travelers come to Barcelona for the museums, the shopping scene, and the cuisine.

 It's quite cold in Shanghai in the winter.
 In the winter, Shanghai is much colder than Barcelona.
-Typically, the winter temperatures in Shanghai in January are around 4°C (39°F), and Barcelona is about 9°C (48°F).
+Typically, the winter temperatures in Shanghai in January average around 4°C (39°F), and Barcelona averages at about 9°C (48°F).

 Shanghai usually receives less sunshine than Barcelona during winter.
 Shanghai gets 135 hours of sunny skies, while Barcelona receives 146 hours of full sun in the winter.